Duration: 14 months

 Very soon a clear solution became visible.
-The customer wanted to create a small beacon device, which is able to broadcast a BTLE signal, and place those beacons over designated points of interest, all over the museum public area.
-Interpolating beacon signal, a guide device could understand its location and enable it’s interactive options.
-At a second stage of the project, custom data could be included as a part of this broadcast, finishing the original idea of creating even more spectacular tours just for everyone.
+The customer wanted to create a small beacon device, which is able to broadcast a BTLE signal and place those beacons over designated points of interest, all over the museum public area.
+Interpolating the beacon signal, a guide device could understand its location and enable its interactive options.
+At a second stage of the project, custom data could be included as a part of this broadcast, finishing the original idea of creating even more spectacular tours just for everyone

-Next, customer realized that even more existing museum problems could be solved with this system.
-One of them is security: such system could prevent occasional trespassing or protect guides from visitors unintentionally forgetting to return them after finishing their visit.
-And a few more planning and monitoring capabilities could also be added for museum staff, which was also a goal of a second phase of the project.
+Next, customers realized that even more existing museum problems could be solved with this system.
+One of them is security: such a system could prevent occasional trespassing or protect guides from visitors unintentionally forgetting to return them after finishing their visit.
+And a few more planning and monitoring capabilities could also be added for museum staff, which was also a goal of a second phase of the project

 Based on the requirements analysis, we revealed the following scope of work for Aterise:

-It should be noted that the room awareness is usually implemented in a similar fashion, using Apple’s iBeacon.
-Aterise choose custom implementation since:
+It should be noted that room awareness is usually implemented in a similar fashion, using Apple’s iBeacon.
+Aterise chooses custom implementation since:

 The simplest example of real-time interactivity is a TV screen, playing additional narrative in a museum hall.
-Museum visitor now should remove his headphones which come with the guide to hear the speaker.
-But with current video timestamp translated to a device, same video on a device can be not only automatically started when visitor enters this room, but also immediately synchronized with the screen, providing comfortable non-intrusive experience.
+Museum visitors now should remove their headphones which come with the guide to hear the speaker.
+But with the current video timestamp translated to a device, the same video on a device can be not only automatically started when a visitor enters this room, but also immediately synchronized with the screen, providing a comfortable non-intrusive experience

 Security officers are now able to easily monitor what is happening with the guides.
-Software modules on guide devices allow an alarm to be started when certain event occurs, a non-mutable sound on device speakers, including screen lock with showing instructions message, telling what exactly happened and what to do now.
-And in some end applications it is even immediately transferred to a security terminal, showing which alarm is triggered, why, when and where.
+Software modules on guide devices allow an alarm to be started when a certain event occurs, a non-mutable sound on device speakers, including screen lock with showing instructions message, telling what exactly happened and what to do now.
+And in some end applications it is even immediately transferred to a security terminal, showing which alarm is triggered, why, when, and where

-After investigation and phases implementation the customer has received a new competitive advantage, being able to bring a product of a new quality to the market.
-During the final stages of the project a solution built by Aterise tied other parts built by the customer’s subcontractors into a single integrated system, now consistently serving thousands of visitors in one of the world’s most recognized museum.
+After investigation and phase implementation, the customer has received a new competitive advantage, being able to bring a product of new quality to the market.
+During the final stages of the project, a solution built by Aterise tied other parts built by the customer’s subcontractors into a single integrated system, now consistently serving thousands of visitors in one of the world’s most recognized museums

 You've landed in the right place, let us know what can we do for you!